 In 35 years, we have yet to receive a report of even a minor injury when using this procedure as described.
 The only complaint, reported by a handful of users, was that their nose and sinuses seemed to become somewhat dry when they used this procedure repeatedly.
 However, since the addition of the water spray was added to the procedure, to enhance nasal and sinus moistening while reducing facial temperature, this complaint has also disappeared.
 Keeping the nasal and sinus mucus moist and sticky is important.
 With sauna use, nasal moistening with a water spray is apparently unnecessary.
 Natural perspiration that develops while inside a sauna seems to provide more than sufficient facial moisture.
 Do remember to drink sufficient amounts of water, during sauna bathing, to replace all water lost through perspiring.

 USE OF DISTILLED OR PRE-BOILED WATER

-With respect to the use of the spray bottle, distilled water or water that has previously been boiled for 10-minutes and then allowed to cool to room temperature is the safest approach.
+Filling your spray bottle with distilled water, or water that has previously been boiled for 10-minutes and then allowed to cool to room temperature, may be the safest approach.
 Because we do not routinely bathe, shower, or swim in distilled or pre-boiled water, this suggestion is certainly not absolutely required.
 In some communities, around the world, bottled or distilled water is currently unavailable.
 This should not prevent the use of the procedure – especially since the water, sprayed several inches of centimeters away from the face enters only the lower part of the nostrils before evaporating.
-This is no more water that might splash into the nose during showering.
+This is no more water that might normally splash into the nose during showering.